tgracchus-zz/lt/README.md

 # lt

-This is akka http service with akka actors handling the request Some problems I run into:
+This is akka http service with akka actors handling the request

+Some problems I run into:
 - New Akka http framework, need to lear it, even it's similar to spray
 - Create twitter app
 - Understand twitter api
 - Understand twitter4j api library

-I spend about 12 hours.
+I spend about 14 hours.
 - Bootstrapping take about 2 hours
 - Understanding twitter api, twitter apps and twitter4j api library about another 2 hores
-- Service take about  4 hours
+- Service take about 6 hours
 - Testing take 4 hours

+Instructions to build and execute
--To build it execute
+- To build it execute
 ```
-./gradlew clean test build distZip
+./gradlew clean build
 ```

 - This will create a zip under build/distributions/letShout-1.0.0.zip